 The Awareness Delta: Contamination Knowledge vs. Price Engagement

-Budget question engagement rate and willingness to pay >$1.50/serving, by awareness group
+Budget question engagement rate and willingness to pay at least $1.50 per serving, by awareness group

-*Among those who answered the budget question.
-Subgroup sizes are small; treat within-group willingness-to-pay percentages as directional.
+*Among those who answered the price question.
+Subgroup base sizes are now meaningfully larger than in the February release.

 Section 6